 MAES base-funded programs are financed by state (84%) and federal (16%) funding.
-Recent appropriation funding will support the operations and maintenance of new buildings across the MAES system and maintain an internal equipment fund.
-MAES foresees continued pressure to reduce Federal agricultural research funding through the upcoming farm bill.
-Competitive grant programs at state, regional and national levels are also significantly constrained.
-These concerns occur concurrently with an increased need for agriculture to succeed as a primary economic engine for Montana.
+MAES foresees continued legislative pressure to reduce Federal agricultural research funding, while competitive grant programs at state, regional and national levels are also significantly constrained.
+These concerns occur concurrently with the continued need for agriculture to succeed as a primary economic engine for Montana.